vmlopezr/rpi-dashcam/README.md

   The live video streaming is only supported for the C920 and HD3000, until settings for the cameras listed in the home page are tracked down and integrated. </p>

-  <p>The current the repository contains the backend server using nestJS.
+  <p style="text-align:justify">The current the repository contains the backend server using nestJS.
   Before running the server, the static files for the page must be unzipped in the main repository. </p>
 </div>